piupi/savvy-coders-capstone/README.md

 # [foodjournal.netlify.com](https://foodjournal.netlify.com/)

 An alternative to typical calorie tracking apps.
 It's a combination of a calorie tracker and visual food diary built with JavaScript, HTML5, CSS, and the WebRTC API.
-Pictures are stored with Firebase.
+Pictures are stored with Firebase. **Mobile** responsive web app that currently works with Android phones and will be compatible with iPhones in the near future.

+&nbsp;

+***

 &nbsp;